 A. Problem description.

 The process of human face perception and identity recognition based on fuzzy impression memory association is highly complex.
-Each of us sees many faces in daily life scenarios, however, not all the information about faces are remembered.
-As shown in figure 1 for example, when some people meet with each other unintentionally, their mind will unconsciously recall that they have seen such a face at a certain time, place and event.
-Moreover, they can recall the memory of more detailed scene and clearer features.
-The process can actually be simplified as the human brain perceives the concrete face image information seen by the eyes to extract high-dimensional abstract semantic features.
-The high-dimensional abstract semantic features are retrieved and matched with the high-dimensional semantic information indexed in memory combining person, event, time and place, and the past feature-blurred memory scene is clearly reproduced in combination with the current perceived face image.
+Each of us sees many faces in daily life scenarios; however, not all the information about faces is remembered.
+As shown in Figure 1 for example, when people meet with each other unintentionally, their minds will unconsciously recall that they have seen a similar face at a specific time, place, or event.
+Moreover, they can recall memories of more detailed scenes and clearer features.
+The process can be simplified, as the human brain perceives the concrete face image information seen by the eyes to extract high-dimensional abstract semantic features.
+The high-dimensional abstract semantic features are retrieved and matched with the high-dimensional semantic information indexed in memory combining person, event, time, and place.
+This allows for the clear reproduction of the past feature-blurred memory scene in combination with the current perceived face image.